 Instant On switches are capable of detecting an SFP transceiver.
 When a transceiver is connected to a switch, the details of the transceiver are displayed under the Ports tab of the switch details page.
-The details of the transceiver may not always be displayed completely, if the transceiver used is unsupported or provided by a third-party.
 It is possible that the transceiver details are displayed even if the port state is up, down, loop detected, or link flapping.